dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 Here are my refactoring suggestions from part three of our migration tutorial:

 * As with [Part 2](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2), you may want to consider using additional `@NgModule`s to manage dependencies.
 Modules can make dependency management easier.
 Read the [Angular Modules docs](https://angular.io/docs/ts/latest/guide/ngmodule.html) and [Use @NgModule to Manage Dependencies in your Angular 2 Apps](https://auth0.com/blog/angular-2-ngmodules/) to learn more.
 * You could potentially abstract the template API error markup into its own component.
 The error message is currently different between the home and detail page components, but you could use data binding to pass a custom string into the component each time it's utilized.
-This might help with scalability if additional API calls will be made across additional components in the future.
+This might help with scalability if additional API calls will be made in new components in the future.

 ## Aside: Authenticating an Angular 2 App with Auth0 Lock

 Now we're going to go beyond our migration and explore authenticating our Angular 2 ng2-dinos app with Auth0!
 We'll implement Auth0's Lock widget to manage user identity.
 The completed code for implementing Auth0 Lock with ng2-dinos is available in the [ng2-dinos authentication-with-auth0 branch on GitHub](#).

 ![Auth0 implemented in Angular 2 app](https://cdn.auth0.com/blog/ng1-to-ng2/ng2-dinos-auth0.jpg)

-Once you have authentication set up,

 ### Configuring Your Auth0 Client